gaetanlop/ML_bestiary/README.md

 ## Second training

 * To counter overfitted images, removed duplicates and cleaned images of monsters that does not look like monsters.
+* it seems that if we train the model too much some leakage since the proba increases.